sdellachiesa/ZenodoCommunityStats/README.md

 I was interested in getting some general community-level metrics (Views and Downloads) Unfortunately, Zenodo lacks an integrated dashboard for community-level usage statistics; the API queries do not gather these statistics.

-This is an embarrassing, complicated approach to scraping values from a list of records of a specific Zenodo Community.
+I know this is an embarrassing, complicated approach to get Zenodo Community-level Statistics by scraping values from a list of records of a specific Zenodo Community.
-It provides a rough statistic about Views and Downloads.

 # Description